- The Microsoft Store App is a program that acts as a proxy for the Microsoft Store, which is a digital distribution platform created by Microsoft.

 Many users reported issues with McAfee, and according to them, the only solution was to completely remove the application.
 Keep in mind that other antivirus tools can cause this issue, so be sure to try removing your antivirus software.

 If removing your antivirus solves the problem, you should consider switching to a different antivirus solution.
-If you want to ensure that your PC is completely protected, we suggest you try Bitdefender.
+If you want to ensure that your PC is completely protected, we suggest you try an antivirus with encryption features that ensures protection against the most dangerous threats.

 4. Install the missing updates